 There's no sound in the video, so feel free to add your own tunes:

-However, their math — both in terms of percentages, and more egregiously in terms of the on-screen illustration — is off.
-I’ve gone through the process of illustrating sensor size and how it relates to depth-of-field (the free eBook of the DSLR Guide contains an even more in-depth explanation), so I can tell at a glance what looks correct and what doesn’t.
+However, their math -- both in terms of percentages, and more egregiously in terms of the on-screen illustration -- is off.
+I've gone through the process of illustrating sensor size and how it relates to depth-of-field (the free eBook of the DSLR Guide contains an even more in-depth explanation), so I can tell at a glance what looks correct and what doesn't.
 The above video did not look right, so I went in and checked their numbers.
 In the illustration, Panasonic illustrates the 4/3 sensor as being 76% the size of 35mm motion picture film.
-In fact (using their own numbers), the Micro 4/3 sensor is 64% the size of 35mm motion picture film.1 In the below graphic, the red area is the true Micro 4/3 sensor size:
+In fact (using their own numbers), the Micro 4/3 sensor is 64% the size of 35mm motion picture film. ((Math is not my strong suit, so by all means, let me know if my corrections to their numbers are also, in fact, wrong.))
+In the below graphic, the red area is the true Micro 4/3 sensor size:

 There are a lot of positives to the camera, and if you have access to real Cine lenses and an external HD-SDI recorder, it'll be hard to beat the AF100 without stepping up to much higher-priced cameras.
 However, if you're thinking about investing in glass, Stu also makes some good points about the Micro 4/3 format and its limitations.